My Sugar Free Kitchen

 homemade thai salad dressing in a bowl

 1. Prepare serving bowls: Evenly divide salad between two plates.
-Drain excess steak juices and place steak strips on top on top of salad, and spoon over the dressing.
-You may like to give it a gently toss with hands or two forks.
+Drain excess steak juices and place steak strips on top on top of salad, adding a couple tablespoons of dressing.
 Garnish with additional fried noodles and coriander/cilantro.

-Dressing the Salad: Make sure to spoon over the salad dressing, rather than pour it directly on as too much dressing will make the noodles go soggy.
-As the dressing is so flavourful, only a little is needed.
+• Asian Salad Dressing: Make sure to spoon over the salad dressing, rather than pour it directly on as too much dressing will make the noodles go soggy.

-Leftover Dressing: You will probably end up with more dressing than you need, but you can store leftovers in a jar with lid for upto a week and its great to use as a stir fry sauce and over grilled fish or salmon
+• Leftover Dressing: store leftovers in a jar with lid for upto a week and its great to use as a stir fry sauce and over grilled fish or salmon

 Add Ins

-• Extra Chilli: for additional heat, add a finely diced chilli sprinkled on top to serve
+• Extra Chili: for lovers of Thai steak salad bowls additional spice is a must with finely diced chili or red pepper flakes sprinkled on top to serve

 • Fried Shallots: you can these in packets or jars from the asian aisle of the supermarket and a few sprinkled on top to serve adds additional texture and crunch